 Products Pages and eCommerce

 Category navigation typically displays as a drop-down Filter menu.
-In the Marquee template, the category navigation displays at the bottom.
-In Supply, they display in the navigation menu.
+In Supply, the category navigation displays in the navigation menu.

-The shopping cart appears once the customer has added at least one item.
+The shopping cart appears after the customer has added at least one item.
 Tap the cart to go to checkout.
 In most templates, the cart appears in a black mobile bar at the bottom of the site.
-There are a few exceptions, listed below; this list groups templates by family.

 Advanced and Unique Products Pages have special product features.
 Currently, Quick view and Product Image Zoom aren't available on mobile.
 In certain templates, you can adjust the mobile styling for your shopping cart.

-Blocks add content to Regular Pages and any editable areas like sidebars, footers, and blog posts.
+Blocks add content to Layout Pages and any editable areas like sidebars, footers, and blog posts.
 Squarespace's responsive design automatically stacks blocks vertically on mobile devices.

 For more information and a video on how this works, visit Page and block layout changes on mobile devices.

 - Single-columns - Full-width blocks stack vertically on mobile devices, retaining the page's desktop layout.

 - Multiple columns - The second, third, and additional columns move below the first on mobile devices, stacking vertically instead of horizontally.